 Climate change could have a number of impacts for the region.
 The amount and timing of snowmelt runoff will likely change such that runoff pulses are earlier in the season and stronger precipitation events will occur over a shorter period of time.
 This is because warming temperatures will result in more water falling as rain rather than snow, earlier spring snowmelt, and less snowpack overall.
 In rivers and tidally influenced waterways, more frequent and powerful storms can result in increased flooding conditions and damage from storm-created debris.
 In addition, there will be greater amounts of runoff because less water will be trapped at higher altitudes in snowpack.
 Conversely, climate-change induced droughts could decrease river levels and flow for extended periods of time.
 Climate change and sea-level rise will further influence coastal and riverine areas by changing erosion and sedimentation rates.
-In rivers and tidally influenced waterways, flooding and storm flow will likely increase scour, decreasing bank stability and structure.
+In rivers and tidally influenced waterways, flooding and storm flow will likely increase scour decreasing bank stability and structure.

-The floating boat dock and gangway are adaptable to variable water levels, allowing them to rise and fall with storms and droughts and increasing their resiliency to some climate change impacts, but may require more frequent maintenance to ensure continued function during and after storm seasons and to avoid dislodgement of dock facilities.
-The pilings and landing platform may need to be reinforced to withstand higher levels of flood exposure.
-Regular maintenance, as required by the terms of the lease, will reduce the likelihood of severe structural degradation or dislodgement.
+The floating boat dock and ramp are adaptable to variable water levels, allowing them to rise and fall with storms and droughts and increasing their resiliency to some climate change impacts, but may require more frequent maintenance to ensure continued function during and after storm seasons and to avoid dislodgement of dock facilities.
+The pilings may need to be reinforced to withstand higher levels of flood exposure.
+Although not located within the lease premises, the vegetated bank provides stability and reduces the amount of erosion and scour pressure the lease improvements may experience during future events because of the underground root system created from the vegetation on the bank, but they remain at risk of accelerated deterioration from currents and floods Regular maintenance, as required by the terms of the lease, will reduce the likelihood of severe structural degradation or dislodgement.